 We study the processes and phenomena underlying rhythmic action and interaction, and the social and affective outcomes of these processes.
-Central aims of the cluster are to understand why rhythms make us move, and how rhythms facilitate entrainment and interaction.
+The cluster aims to understand why rhythms make us move and how rhythms facilitate entrainment and interaction.
 The cluster also investigates music-related effort and skilled action, the experience of absorption in music listening and performance, and the dynamics of music-evoked pleasure.
-The researchers within the cluster use a multitude of different methods: behavioural experiments, motion capture, eye-tracking, phenomenology, and psychophysiology.
+The researchers within the cluster use many different methods: behavioural experiments, motion capture, eye-tracking, phenomenology, and psychophysiology.

-- RITMO postdoctoral researcher Simon Høffding published the book A Phenomenology of Musical Absorption (Palgrave Macmillan), in which he has interviewed one of the world’s leading classical chamber ensembles, The Danish String Quartet (DSQ).
+- RITMO postdoctoral researcher Simon Høffding published the book A Phenomenology of Musical Absorption (Palgrave Macmillan).
+He has interviewed one of the world’s leading classical chamber ensembles, The Danish String Quartet (DSQ).
 He presents a detailed analysis of what it means to be absorbed in playing music.
 Høffding’s work with the DSQ has provided the foundation for a large-scale interdisciplinary collaboration between the DSQ and several RITMO researchers.

 Entrainment, Social Bonding and Pleasure